KaliforniaGator/LiquidClass/LiquidClass/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+This means that any modifications to the code, as well as any network service that uses this code, must be made available under the same license.
+See the LICENSE file for details.